keale/POLARIS-Vision/README.md

 POLARIS-Vision
 ==============

 LabVIEW based library for IMAQdx Cameras and image analysis.
-We

 This project follows the goals:
 1. maximal control of IMAQdx Camera with minimal programming effort